-Do you shop at Giant, Cold Storage or Jasons Food Hall?
+Do you shop at Giant, Cold Storage or Mercato?
 If so, you may want to think again.
-A shocking series of investigations has revealed what Dairy Farm International, owner of Giant, Cold Storage and Jasons Food Hall, wants to keep hidden: the company continues to sell customers eggs from filthy, cruel battery cage egg farms with higher food safety risks.
+A shocking series of investigations has revealed what Dairy Farm Group, owner of Giant, Cold Storage and Mercato, wants to keep hidden: the company continues to sell customers eggs from filthy, cruel battery cage egg farms with higher food safety risks.

 A series of investigations at multiple Dairy Farm egg suppliers in Malaysia found feces and dirt caked on the bars of cages where eggs are laid.
 Feces piles up just inches away from eggs and from the birds themselves.
 Mother hens are crammed for nearly their entire lives in battery cages so small and cruel they are illegal in dozens of other countries around the world.
 The corpses of dead hens are left to decompose right next to hens laying eggs for human consumption.

 While dozens of leading food companies have committed to using only cage-free eggs in Malaysia, including Aeon, Tesco, Subway, Starbucks and many more, Dairy Farm has failed to keep up.
 It continues to sell Malaysian customers eggs from filthy, cruel battery cage egg farms.

 It’s time for Dairy Farm to stop putting customers’ safety at risk, and stop supporting this severe animal cruelty.
 It’s time for Dairy Farm to catch up with its peers and commit to transitioning to sell only cage-free eggs in Malaysia.

 Dairy Farm International (now DFI): I won’t shop at any of your stores including Giant, Cold Storage and Mercato, until you catch up with other leading food companies and commit to stop using eggs from filthy, cruel battery cages in Malaysia.
 It’s time for Dairy Farm International to go 100% cage-free！